 Now, imagine you would marry the evil twin of Nightwish to Insomnium and giving the female front of the former the boot first.
 You would in all probability beget a magic child called Meadows End.
-Their style mixes the Gothenburg kind of Death Metal with some more symphonic elements, which saddles you with a sound that is pretty unique – albeit sprinkled with some Omnium Gatherum in places – and striking in its independence.
-And it is this sense of independence that is prevalent throughout the record, starting with the fact that no record label had its say in the production of Sojourn.
+Their style mixes the Gothenburg kind of Death Metal with some more symphonic elements.
+And this gets us a sound that is pretty unique.
+Albeit they sprinkle this with some Omnium Gatherum magic dust in places.
+Yet still the band does not go full clone on ye, but maintains that independent streak important to success.
+And it is this sense of independence that is prevalent throughout the record.
+Starting with the fact that no record label had its say in the production of Sojourn.

 But what am I saying by released now?
 Actually the contents are already pretty much known.
 Because marketing rulez: I really love this crafty way of publishing one song every month in 2015 to a dedicated YouTube channel kicking up some dust with the audience.